tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 ### 1) Packets

-Data travels across the intenet in units called packets, which are routed from the origin address to the destination address (1) Fundamentally, as packets form the units of data being transferred, it is a significant part of the technology where information sharing occurs.
+Data travels across the internet in units called packets, which are routed from the origin address to the destination address (1) Fundamentally, as packets form the units of data being transferred, it is a significant part of the technology where information sharing occurs.

-Packets are thus the smaller parts of a larger set of information that allow this to happen.
+Packets are thus the smaller parts of a larger set of information being transferred.
 While IP packets can potentially be much larger (relatively speaking) a typical packet size is up to around 1,500 bytes (1)(2).
 This is comprised of a packet header (critical information about the packet, such as source and destination addresses) and the actual data (4), also known as the payload (3).

-While theoretically a computer could send a large file directly to another computer in a single long line of unbroken bits, it is not practical to complete this same process to additional computers simultaneously (3) - these would have to wait until the transfer was completed to all other computers in this theoretical que.
-Instead, the internet can utilise the technology of packets in a "packet-switching" fashion, where the packets of data are able to be transfered across various networks, allowing a much more efficient transfer of data (5).
+While theoretically a computer could send a large file directly to another computer in a single long line of unbroken bits, it is not practical to complete this same process to multiple computers simultaneously (3) - these would have to wait until the transfer was completed to all other computers in this theoretical que.
+Instead, the internet can utilise the technology of packets in a "packet-switching" fashion, where the packets of data are able to be transferred across various networks, allowing a much more efficient transfer of data (5).

 In this fashion, the use of packets and packet-switching technology has contributed to more efficient data flow across the internet.

 1. Zola, A., Gillis, A., 2021, Tech Target, _Network Packet_, viewed 12/09/2021, <https://www.techtarget.com/searchnetworking/definition/packet>
 2. 2021, Live Action, _What is a Network Packet?_, viewed 12/09/2021, <https://www.liveaction.com/resources/blog/network-packet/>